bentunadeyilim1234/ServerJars-Wrapper-Python/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the GNU 3 Public License.
+Distributed under the GPL 3.0 .
 See `LICENSE` for more information.

 <!-- CONTACT
 ## Contact